Medusa-ML/.github/profile/README.md

 * 📧 Send an email to [medusa@bradflaugher.com](mailto:medusa@bradflaugher.com)
 * 💬 Join our Discord server at [https://discord.gg/medusaml](https://discord.gg/medusaml)
+* 🍻 Meet up with us in Philadelphia [at one of our Events on MeetUp](https://meetu.ps/c/4ZdW9/Y4w9Y/dp).

 ## 💖 Support the Project